What is a direct booking website?

-4. You deliver a more personalized experience for your guest
+4. You deliver a more personalised experience for your guest

 It’s all about customer service and direct communication.
-Guests enjoy their experience more when they feel looked after and receive personalized treatment, especially when they’re on holiday.
+Guests enjoy their experience more when they feel looked after and receive personalised treatment, especially when they’re on holiday.

-So, if handled correctly, a personalized experience can instill major trust with your guests, create loyalty and boost your brand’s credibility.
+So, if handled correctly, a personalised experience can instil major trust with your guests, create loyalty and boost your brand’s credibility.

-Optimize your guests’ experience by understanding the rational and emotional drivers they value most, and then deliver on those drivers across their touch points with your brand.
+Optimise your guests’ experience by understanding the rational and emotional drivers they value most, and then deliver on those drivers across their touchpoints with your brand.